cjacker/opensource-toolchain-msp430/README.md

 **NOTE**

 - MSP430 support JTAG and a 2-wire JTAG(Spy-Bi-Wire) interface, but it's NOT compatible with ARM JTAG, so you can not use your ARM JTAG adapters with MSP430.
-- Ti's Launchpad with EZFET usually have some jumpers between the EZFET and MCU, you can use the EZFET standalone to connect to other MSP430 development board.
+- Ti's Launchpad with EZFET usually have some jumpers between the EZFET and MCU, you can use the EZFET standalone with other MSP430 development board.

 # Toolchain overview
 * Compiler, gcc with TI's official support.
   - For rust toolchain, please refer to https://github.com/rust-embedded/msp430-quickstart
 * Debugger, mspdebug/gdb
-* SDK, opensource headers/linker script provied by TI.
+* SDK, opensource headers/linker scripts provided and supported by TI officially.
 * Flashing tool, mspdebug, MSP430Flasher from TI and bsl-scripter(UART BSL) from TI.

 **NOTE**

 The Opensource toolchain is supported very well by opensource community and TI officially.

-TI officially provide opensource gcc toolchains and MCU support files, and released its' MSP430Flasher and  msp-debug-stack under BSD license.
+TI officially provide opensource gcc toolchains and MCU support files, and released its' MSP430Flasher, msp-debug-stack and various related tools under BSD license.

 # The MSP430 GNU Toolchain

 The sources and prebuilt releases of MSP430 GCC can be downloaded from https://www.ti.com/tool/MSP430-GCC-OPENSOURCE#downloads, it includes binutils/gcc/gdb/newlib.

-Up to this tutorial written, the lastest version is '9.3.1.2' with released date '23 Jul 2021', you can download the sourcecodes or patchset to build the toolchain yourself using configuration options such as `./configure --prefix=/opt/msp430-gcc --target=msp430-elf`.
+Up to this tutorial written, the lastest version is '9.3.1.2' with released date '23 Jul 2021', you can download the source codes or patchset to build the toolchain yourself using configuration options such as `./configure --prefix=/opt/msp430-gcc --target=msp430-elf`.

 Here we directly use the prebuilt release since it is well supported officially.

 Download the prebuilt toolchain from http://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/MSPGCC/9_3_1_2/export/msp430-gcc-9.3.1.11_linux64.tar.bz2 and support files from http://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/MSPGCC/9_3_1_2/export/msp430-gcc-support-files-1.212.zip.
-If you use other arch, such as 32bit x86, you should download the 32bit linux release. for ARM, you have to build it yourself.
+If you use 32bit x86, you should download the 32bit linux release. for ARM, you have to build the toolchain yourself.

-This prebuilt release requires libncusesw.so.5 instead of so.6 shipped by most mainstream dist. it's a little bit old but most dist should already provide a compat libs, such as 'ncurses-compat-libs' for fedora or 'libncurses5' for ubuntu, please install via YUM or APT first.
+This prebuilt release requires 'libncusesw.so.5' instead of 'so.6' shipped by most mainstream dist today. it's a little bit old but most dist should already provide a compat lib, such as 'ncurses-compat-libs' for fedora or 'libncurses5' for ubuntu, please install it with YUM or APT first.

 ```